romainkp/stremr/README.md

 ```

-Add additional arguments `save.ensemble` and `ensemble.dir.path` to save the final SuperLearner fits.
-In addition, this will also save all the individual model fits that were used in constructing the SuperLearner.
+We can also save the SuperLearner fits in a separate directly by specifying the parameters `save.ensemble` and `ensemble.dir.path`.
+This will save the entire ensemble of models that were used by the SuperLearner.
 Separate directories are required for different SuperLearner models (for example a separate directory for censoring model and a separate directory for treatment model).
-These pre-saved fits can be loaded later at a later time to avoid lengthy refitting (`load.ensemble = TRUE`).
+These pre-saved fits can be loaded at a later time to avoid the lengthy refitting process by using the argument `load.ensemble = TRUE`.

 ```R
 params_TRT = c(SLparams, save.ensemble = TRUE, ensemble.dir.path = "./h2o-ensemble-model-TRT")